History of Korea: South Korea

+North Korea

+North Korea began their first ever diplomatic missions to Japan in 1955 to establish a "General Association of Korean Residents", an international organization led by Koreans in Japan who identified as belonging to the North Korean government, or ethnically North Korean; effectively to establish an embassy in Japan without initiating formal amity.
+The office was created in Tokyo.

+Kim Il Sung denounced the 1965 Treaty on Basic Relations between Japan and South Korea.
+Throughout the 1970s, North Korea eagerly supported and harbored members of the Japanese Red Army, which was recognized as a terrorist group by the Japan and United States government in 1971.
+The DPRK also gave diplomatic support to the Japan Socialist Party.

-Due to Soviet Influence, North Korea established a communist government with a hereditary succession of leadership, with ties to China and the Soviet Union.
-Kim Il-sung became the supreme leader until his death in 1994, after which his son, Kim Jong-il took power.
-Kim Jong-il's son, Kim Jong-un, is the current leader, taking power after his father's death in 2011.
+Due to Soviet influence, North Korea established a communist government with a hereditary succession of leadership, with ties to China and the Soviet Union.
+Kim Il Sung became the supreme leader until his death in 1994, after which his son, Kim Jong Il took power.
+Kim Jong Il's son, Kim Jong Un, is the current leader, taking power after his father's death in 2011.
 After the Soviet Union's dissolution in 1991, the North Korean economy went on a path of steep decline, and it is currently heavily reliant on international food aid and trade with China.

-On 27 April 2018, both North and South Korea signed the Panmunjom Declaration on ending the conflict between the two countries and reunifying Korea in the future.